If you are already registered

 If you need to register, or if you forgot your password, please enter your email address.
 You will receive a password via email.
 Any existing data you have entered will not be overwritten.

-Tuberculosis is a serious re-emerging infectious disease.
-An estimated 10-15 million United States (US) citizens have latent tuberculosis infections, and without detection and treatment, approximately 10% of these individuals will develop tuberculosis at some point in their lives.
-Costly tuberculosis outbreaks still occur.
-The growing threat of multi-drug resistant (MDR) and extensively-drug resistant (XDR) TB not only leads to increased cases of tuberculosis but also increased costs.
-Tuberculosis-related healthcare costs approach $1 billion each year in the US.
+Tuberculosis (TB) is a serious infectious disease.
+An estimated 10-15 million United States citizens have latent tuberculosis infections and without detection and treatment, approximately 10% of these individuals will develop tuberculosis at some point in their lives.
+In 2017, 9,093 new TB cases were reported in the US, a decrease of 1.6% from 2016.1 The growing threat of multidrug resistant (MDR) and extensively-drug resistant (XDR) TB not only leads to increased cases of tuberculosis but also increased costs.
+TB-related healthcare costs approach $1 billion each year in the US and costly outbreaks still occur.

 Quality laboratory testing is essential in order to reach the goal of TB elimination in the US.
-Improvements in laboratory testing must be maintained and translated into expedited and improved treatment and control.
-It is imperative that the laboratory community provides healthcare providers and TB controllers with accurate smear, culture, drug susceptibility and molecular results within acceptable turn-around times while providing a safe work environment for laboratorians.
-Mycobacterium Tuberculosis: Assessing Your Laboratory is intended to be used as a self-assessment tool to provide information on best-practices in the laboratory and an opportunity to thoroughly review your procedures, assign priorities, and adopt a plan to update and improve your laboratory practices if needed.
+Continued improvements in laboratory testing programs are key and directly translate into expedited and improved treatment and control.
+The laboratory community must provide healthcare providers and TB controllers with accurate results within acceptable turnaround times while providing a safe work environment for laboratorians.
+Mycobacterium tuberculosis: Assessing Your Laboratory is intended to be used as a self-assessment tool to provide information on best practices in the mycobacteriology laboratory and an opportunity to thoroughly review your procedures, assign priorities and adopt a plan to update and improve your laboratory practices.

-Mycobacterium Tuberculosis: Assessing Your Laboratory is intended for use in any public health, clinical, or commercial laboratory that performs TB testing in the United States.
-It is designed to be a self- assessment tool, meaning that scores will not be compiled and any information given is intended for your laboratory’s own self-improvement.
+Mycobacterium Tuberculosis: Assessing Your Laboratory is intended for use in any public health, clinical, or commercial laboratory that performs TB/mycobacteriology testing in the US.
+It is designed to be a self- assessment tool and information submitted to the tool from different laboratories is not complied and data is not shared in any way.

-The tool consists of a series of 94 questions divided into the following sections:
+The tool consists of a series of 96 questions divided into sections:

 - General Specimen Collection and Handling